caldag/2020_ICRA_helix_RFT_swirl/README.md

 Refer to the codes for more details.

+If you have any questions, write to hakanosmanc@gmail.com

 REFERENCES

 Y. Man, E. Lauga (2013).
 The wobbling-to-swimming transition of rotated helices.
 Physics of Fluids, https://doi.org/10.1063/1.4812637.